jenniezheng/Notes/EEM16/general.md

 - PFET has - S/D, + B; B should be connected to VDD (pullup) to remain -.

 Complementary MOS
-- pullup on, pulldown on means unknown
+- pullup, pulldown
-- pullup on, pulldown off means 1
+  - on, off means 1
-- pullup off, pulldown on means 0
+  - off, on means 0
+  - on, on means unknown
-- pullup on, pulldown on means no connection
+  - off, off means no connection
-- design for PFET, then swap parallel with series, series with parallel for NFET
 - rising input lead to falling output
-    - meaning when all input is 0, PFET on and NFET off so output is 1
+    - when all input is 0, PFET on and NFET off so output is 1
+    - when all input is 1, PFET off and NFET on so output is 0
     - require inverting logic
+    - design for PFET, then swap parallel with series, series with parallel for NFET

 Delay
-- Propagation Delay - Upper bound on time for correct output after input changes
+- Propagation Delay P<sub>d</sub> - Upper bound on time for correct output after input changes
-- Contamination Delay - Lower bound on time for output to change after input changes, assumed 0
+- Contamination Delay P<sub>c</sub> - Lower bound on time for output to change after input changes, assumed 0
 - Lenient circuit (no glitches) will be valid when any combination of inputs necessary to determine behavior have been valid for P<sub>d</sub>

 ## Function Specification
 Functions can be represented with
+- Number Systems
+	- Decimal, Binary, Octal, Hex
+	- 3 2 1 0 . -1 -2 -> resultant value is a<sup>n</sup>
 - Truth Table
 - Min/max term notation
 - Boolean expressions